CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/README.md

 # NCI-DOE Collaboration Pilot 1: Semi-supervised Feature Learning with Center Loss

 ### Description
 The `CLRNA` software provides a semi-supervised, autoencoder-based, machine learning procedure.
 This procedure learns a smaller set of gene expression features that are resistant to batch effects using background information on a cell line or tissue’s tumor type.
 The authors of this model implemented this reduced feature representation and show that the new feature space clusters strongly according to tumor type.
 We carried out experiements across multiple studies: Cancer Cell Line Encyclopedia ([CCLE](https://sites.broadinstitute.org/ccle/)), Cancer Therapeutics Response Portal ([CTRP](https://portals.broadinstitute.org/ctrp.v2.1/)), the Genentech Cell Line Screening Initiative ([gCSI](https://pharmacodb.pmgenomics.ca/datasets/4)), Genomics of Drug Sensitivity in Cancer ([GDSC](https://www.cancerrxgene.org/)), [NCI60](https://discover.nci.nih.gov/cellminer/home.do), and patient derived tumors.
+The system downloads the data in this example from the [Cancer Drug Response Prediction Dataset](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-8088592) in the Model and Data Clearinghouse (MoDaC).
 We hypothesize that using a batch effect resistant feature set across studies will improve prediction performance.

 ### User Community
 Researchers interested in the following topics: